digdir/designsystemet/CONTRIBUTING.md

 In this project, we employ [Prettier](https://prettier.io/) for code formatting.
 It is advisable to configure your code editor to automatically format files upon saving.
 This practice will prove beneficial when merging your changes into the main branch.
 It's worth noting that we enforce rigorous code checks in pull requests, emphasizing the importance of consistent code formatting.

 TypeScript and CSS files have been configured with linting, which means that the project will scan these files for potential problems or issues.
 Linting helps maintain code quality by detecting errors, enforcing coding conventions, and promoting best practices.
 You have to fix all errors and warnings before the code can be merged into the main branch.

+We use [Editorconfig](https://editorconfig.org/) for defining rules and formatting for the IDE.

 #### Use of TypeScript files